Welcome to Life Branches

 What you’ll actually get here

 I’m a Licensed Clinical Professional Counselor (LCPC), which means I’ve spent years studying how people change and grow.
 But more importantly, I’ve lived it.
-I know what it feels like to completely rebuild your life when you thought the building years were behind you.
+I rebuilt my entire life at 50 after an 18-year marriage ended.
+I know this territory.
+And I’m not interested in giving you generic “you go girl” advice.
+I’m here to help you actually figure out what comes next.

 Life Branches is about that.
 The branches.
 Not the ending of your old life, but the strange, scary, sometimes exciting moment when new paths start appearing.